pan-webis-de/kocher17/README.md

 # kocher17

 This repository contains the software for an unsupervised author clustering model and a supervised author profiling approach.
-The systems were used in the PAN Author Identification task and Author Profiling task at CLEF 2016.
+The systems were used in the PAN Author Identification task and the PAN Author Profiling task at CLEF 2016.

 ## Usage Author Clustering